hci-lab-um/heuristics-for-test-tool-design/H11-When-will-the-tool-be-used.md

 Heuristic Question: When will the tool be used?

-## Explanation and subquestions
+## Explanation and sub-questions
 Time factors for the product under test, for the person using the tool, and within the tool and workflow might affect the tool design.
 This heuristic implies "how long?" and "how quickly?" and other time-related questions, as part of "when?"

 Think about:

-- For the timescale of **product under test:** There may be a different urgency as deployment approaches, or when in support as a live product.The workflow may take place through different lifecycle stages of a product under test, and  therefore some activities’ urgency may change, risks may change, perceptions of quality may change.
+- For the timescale of **product under test:** There may be a different urgency as deployment approaches, or when in support as a live product.
+The workflow may take place through different lifecycle stages of a product under test, and  therefore some activities’ urgency may change, risks may change, perceptions of quality may change.
 Defects may need to be managed differently in the early stages of a product lifecycle (during prototyping for example) compared with defect management during mainstream of product development.

 - For the **person using the tool:** Some people may require longer than others to complete what looks like the same workflow task: they might be working at a greater level of detail, they might be learning, they might be using assistive technology that changes the way they receive and impart information, they may be waiting on other activities.
 Organizations had expectations of how long tasks should take.